oceanprotocol-archive/OEPs/7/README.md

 TODO: consider alternative way to allocate IDs to Identities, could include:
 - Psuedo-random generation
 - Use of Ethereum account
+- Some form of hash of the initial DDO value

 An Asset with Metadata provider by an Identity can the be addressed in the following format: